reactive-python/reactpy/docs/source/adding-interactivity/responding-to-events.rst

 ``target`` key in the dictionary sent back to the handler.
 Instead, data which is not inherhently JSON serializable must be treated on a case-by-case basis.
 A simple case to demonstrate this is the ``currentTime`` attribute of ``audio`` and ``video`` elements.
-Normally this would be accessible via ``event.target.currenTime``, but here it's simply passed in under the key ``currentTime``:
+Normally this would be accessible via ``event.target.currentTime``, but here it's simply passed in under the key ``currentTime``:

 .. idom:: _examples/audio_player